 David was the father of Solomon, whose mother had been Uriah’s wife[i]

 Another oddity signals that something is different here.
-The stories of Tamar and Ruth were stories of kinsman-redeemers, women who embraced the shelter and protection of the relatives of their deceased husbands and, thereby, gave birth to sons who would carry on the line that would eventually lead to Jesus, the Christ (Messiah).
-All of the first three women, including Rahab, are also stories of faith and God’s faithfulness.
+The stories of Tamar and Ruth were stories of kinsman-redeemers, women who sought the shelter and protection of the relatives of their deceased husbands, and, thereby, gave birth to sons who would carry on the line that would eventually lead to Jesus, the Christ (Messiah).
+The stories of the first three women, including Rahab, are also stories of trust in God that are met by God in His faithfulness.

-The story of “Uriah’s wife” is another example of God’s faithfulness, but human side of the story is one of unfaithfulness.
+The story of “Uriah’s wife” is another example of God’s faithfulness, but the human side of the story is one of unfaithfulness.
 Bathsheba is the mother who had been Uriah’s wife.
-She isn’t named for a scandalous reason.
+She isn’t named, perhaps, for the scandalous reason that King David murdered her husband and took advantage of her.

 But, people are messy.
 All of us, really.
 We tend to judge examples of overt sinfulness, but the truth is that we are the same under the hood as those we judge by outward appearances.
-Our hearts are fundamentally selfish, prone to selfish pleasures and to following our own idolatrous desires rather than God’s desires and plans for us.
+Our hearts are fundamentally selfish, prone to selfish pleasures and to following our own desires rather than God’s desires and plans for us.

 The encounter was scandalous.
 David, the king, exploited his position of advantage and Bathsheba’s circumstance when he called her to his palace.
 Bathsheba, perhaps, caught the king’s eye by design.
-We don’t know those details, but their unfaithfulness was not likely lost on the greater community.
-Still, it may never have been exposed but for the fact that she became pregnant.
+Or maybe not.
+We don’t know those details.

-Modern cinema might emphasize the love story of David and Bathsheba, but that is the obsession of our own godlessness.
-Samuel, the prophet, doesn’t mince words: though David marries her, God wasn’t happy.[v]
-Their affair was scandalous.
-It isn’t David’s finest moment.
-Bathsheba isn’t even named in the genealogy. he is referenced only as the mother of Solomon, Uriah’s wife.
+Modern cinema might emphasize the love story of David and Bathsheba, but that is the obsession of our own selfish desires.
+The Bible does not do that.
+Samuel, the prophet, exposes and humiliates David.
+Though David marries Bathsheba, and does not abandon her, God wasn’t happy.[v]

-David, like us at times, was blind to his own sin.
-He tried to cover it up, but sin isn’t hidden from God, and it wasn’t hidden from the community either.
 Nathan, the prophet, did God’s bidding by confronting David, but you don’t confront the king directly (and live).
 Instead, Nathan told a story to David in the third person about a rich man who took advantage of a poor man.
 David was incensed.
 His sense of justice was inflamed, and he vowed to set things right.[vi]
+It was then that Nathan told David, “You are the man in this story!”[vii]

-David repented of his wrongdoing, but it was too late for Uriah and too late to escape the consequences of his actions.
+David repented of his wrongdoing, but it was too late for Uriah and too late for David to escape the consequences of his actions.
 The prophet predicted, and it came to pass, that “the sword will never depart from your house”[viii]; “[o]ut of your own household I am going to bring calamity on you” and “I will take your wives and give them to one who is close to you”[ix]; and the child Bathsheba conceived died, though David fasted and prayed that God would spare him.[x].

 David and Bathsheba’s story foreshadows the ultimate redemption story that began to come to fruition when Jesus was born.
 We read that an angel who appeared to Joseph, a descendant of King David, to clue him into what God was doing with Mary, his bride to be.
 This angel explains God’s ultimate plan and how it will go down: